moov-io/ach/docs/custom-validation.md

 // UnequalAddendaCounts skips checking that Addenda Count fields match their expected and computed values.
 UnequalAddendaCounts bool `json:"unequalAddendaCounts"`

+// AllowSpecialCharacters will permit a wider range of UTF-8 characters in alphanumeric fields AllowSpecialCharacters bool `json:"allowSpecialCharacters"`
 ```

 ### Entries